 As its name suggests, Automation Champion is the king when it comes to admin automation.
 Rakesh Gupta is a long-time Salesforce MVP and Salesforce Evangelist; he has been helping people through his blog in the form of training courses, books, and a lot of tutorial-based content.

-If you want to learn about Process Builder, Flow, or if you want to get to grips with the Salesforce releases, then this blog is for you.
+If you want to learn about Salesforce automation, this blog is for you.

 Unofficial SF is much more than a blog; it’s a collaboration of bloggers, MVPs, and the occasional Salesforce employee, providing guides, demos, installable actions, and components for Salesforce.

 Head over to Unofficial SF if you want to learn more about automation, or if you’re looking for innovative ways to extend native Salesforce functionality.

 Recommended Read: Build Lightning Styled Screen Flows that Users Will Love

 Mightyforce is dedicated to the small but mighty, whether you are a lone wolf admin at small non-profits, or an admin at a larger org who needs a high return on investment.

 Created by Salesforce MVP Terry Cole, Mightyforce shares best practices learned through operating a highly connected but small nonprofit using Salesforce and NPSP.